azsk/DevOpsKit-docs/09-AzureDevOps(VSTS)-Security/Readme.md

 E.g.
 C:\Users\UserName\AppData\Local\Microsoft\Azure.DevOpsLogs\Org_[yourOrganizationName]\20181218_103136_GADS

-You can refer this [link](../02-Secure-Development#understand-the-scan-reports) for understanding the scan reports under.
+You can refer this [link](../02-Secure-Development#understand-the-scan-reports) for understanding the scan report.